Maxi-Franco/BaSP-A2022-Etapa-1/README.md

 ```

 ## Week 01
-All the structure page was created in HTML.
+The landing page desktop version was created using HTML with semantic tags.

 _By Maxi Franco_